 Paid plans start at just €0.99 a month for 20GB, a low total but also not much storage.
 Fortunately you get 2TB for a reasonable €9.99 per month, and the business plans offer up to 20TB for €190 per month (to cover two users.)

 We found Intrnxt's well-designed web view and apps did a good job of helping us find and manage files.
 Windows Explorer and Mac Finder integration made uploading as simple as a drag and drop.
 Sync support keeps files up-to-date across all your devices, and you can share files with others via custom links.

 Internxt can't quite match the advanced features you'll find with OneDrive or Dropbox, and it has one or two small unexpected hassles.
-Although there's a free 10GB plan, for instance, to get it all you must install a mobile app, sign up for the newsletter and invite four friends.
+Although there's a free 10GB plan, for instance, to get it all you must install both the desktop and mobile apps (1GB each), share a file via a link (1GB) and invite five friends.
+(1GB each).
 Still, Internxt's security-first approach and quality apps give it a lot of appeal, and if that's what you're after, it more than deserves a place on your shortlist.